Aggregation of financial markets: Limit order book markets

 The measures $\mu_s$ and $\mu_d$ are also sometimes referred to as volume profile or depth profile in the literature.

+\begin{remark} We point out that in Definition~\ref{def:supply_demand_measures} a settled (or cleared) limit order book includes the special case where there is no bid-ask spread, i.e., best-bid and best-ask price are allowed to coincide.
+This becomes relevant for the notion of iso-util clearing of a limit order book introduced in Section~\ref{subsec:clearing}, as well as when we associate a smooth iso-util to a limit order book as discussed in Section~\ref{subsec:equivalence}. \end{remark}

-\begin{remark}[Interpretation of supply and demand measures~$\mu_s$ and~$\mu_d$] For a Borel-measurable subset~$A \subset \mathcal{B}$ the number~$\mu_d(A) \geq 0$ represents the total buy-side volume of asset~$Y$ at prices in the set~$A$.
+\begin{remark}[Interpretation of supply and demand measures~$\mu_s$ and~$\mu_d$] For a Borel-measurable subset~$A \subset (0,\infty)$ the number~$\mu_d(A) \geq 0$ represents the total buy-side volume of asset~$Y$ at prices in the set~$A$.
 Similarly, the number~$\mu_s(A) \geq 0$ represents the total sell-side volume of asset~$Y$ at prices in the set~$A$.
 The interpretation of~\eqref{eq:d_supply_measure} is that as the price decreases to zero the supply of the asset~$Y$ vanishes.
 The interpretation of~\eqref{eq:d_demand_measure} is that as the price increases to infinity the demand for the asset~$Y$ vanishes. \end{remark}

-\begin{example}[Limit order book] We give a hypothetical example of a settled discrete limit order book in Table~\ref{tab:limitorderbook} and of an unsettled limit order book in Table~\ref{tab:limitorderbook_unsettled}.
-The unsettled values in Table~\ref{tab:limitorderbook_unsettled} are chosen to be extreme on purpose in order to get better illustrations.
-Let us focus on Table~\ref{tab:limitorderbook}.
-Each limit order consists of three parts: First, the sign or direction of the order (i.e., buy or sell order); second, the quantity or volume of the asset; and third, the limit price.
+\begin{example} We give a hypothetical example of a discrete settled and unsettled limit order book in Table~\ref{tab:discrete_LOBs}.
+The unsettled values (left) are chosen to be extreme on purpose to get a better graphical illustration.
+Let us focus on the settled limit order book (right).
+Each limit order consists of three components: the sign of the order (buy or sell order); quantity or volume of the asset; and the limit price.
 Limit buy orders appear on the bid side and limit sell orders appear on the ask side.
-The demand measure~$\mu_d$ of the limit order book in Table~\ref{tab:limitorderbook} is given by
+The corresponding demand measure~$\mu_d$ of the limit order book is given by

 where~$\delta_x$ denotes the Dirac measure at the point~$x$.
 The supply measure $\mu_s$ is given by

 The limit order book is settled as the support of the demand and supply measures satisfy